sketchedgrey/LoFi/.github/ISSUE_TEMPLATE/bug-report.md

   -->
 ### **BUG REPRODUCTION**
   <!---
-  Provide steps on how to reproduce the bug in this section.
+  Provide steps on how to reproduce the bug in this section -->
-  -->